 As retroviruses assemble in infected cells, two copies of the full-length genome are selected from a cellular milieu that contains a substantial excess of spliced viral and nonviral RNAs.
 Genome selection is mediated by interactions between the NC domain of Gag and a portion of the 5´-untranslated region (5´-UTR) of the full-length genome called the Ψ site.
 The Ψ sites generally overlap with regions that promote RNA dimerization, suggesting that RNA dimerization and packaging may be intimately coupled.
 The packaging elements also generally overlap with the major splice donor site, a region of the RNA that undergoes splicing to generate the messenger RNAs required for synthesis of the envelope proteins and, for complex retroviruses such as HIV, the accessory proteins.
 Understanding how these RNA elements participate in, and possibly regulate, such diverse functions is a major goal of our laboratory.

 NMR is a powerful tool for probing RNA structure, but its application to larger RNAs is complicated by several factors.
 We have developed a suite of 2H-edited NMR approaches and applied it to the intact HIV-1 5´-leader—a 356-nucleotide RNA that is packaged into virions as a 712-nucleotide dimer.
 In some cases, structural elements could be identified from two-dimensional 1H NMR NOESY spectra obtained for RNAs prepared with different combinations of nucleotide- and atom-specific 2H substitutions.
 Assignments are facilitated by analysis of 2D NOESY spectra obtained for differentially labeled, annealed RNA fragments.
 In addition, elements with signals in crowded regions of the 2H-edited spectra are identified through an approach that involves replacement of a short stretch of adjacent base pairs by A-U base pairs (long-range probing by adenosine interaction detection, or lr-AID).
-NMR signal assignments and validation are facilitated by a database approach that is under development.
+NMR signal assignments and validation are facilitated by a computational database approach that we are helping to develop.

 Grants from the National Institutes of Health provided support for these projects.